Gödel metric: The absolute future

 According to Hawking and Ellis (see monograph cited below), all light rays emitted from an event on the symmetry axis reconverge at a later event on the axis, with the null geodesics forming a circular cusp (which is a null curve, but not a null geodesic):

-This implies that in the Gödel lambdadust solution, the absolute future of each event has a character very different from what we might naively expect.
+This implies that in the Gödel lambda dust solution, the absolute future of each event has a character very different from what we might naively expect.

 Cosmological interpretation

 Following Gödel, we can interpret the dust particles as galaxies, so that the Gödel solution becomes a cosmological model of a rotating universe.
 Besides rotating, this model exhibits no Hubble expansion, so it is not a realistic model of the universe in which we live, but can be taken as illustrating an alternative universe, which would in principle be allowed by general relativity (if one admits the legitimacy of a negative cosmological constant).
-Less well known solutions of Gödel's exhibit both rotation and Hubble expansion and have other qualities of his first model, but traveling into the past is not possible.
-According to Stephen Hawking, these models could well be a reasonable description of the universe that we observe, however observational data are compatible only with a very low rate of rotation.
-The quality of these observations improved continually up until Gödel's death, and he would always ask "is the universe rotating yet?" and be told "no, it isn't".
+Less well-known solutions of Gödel's exhibit both rotation and Hubble expansion and have other qualities of his first model, but traveling into the past is not possible.
+According to Stephen Hawking, these models could well be a reasonable description of the universe that we observe; however, observational data are compatible only with a very low rate of rotation.
+The quality of these observations improved continually up until Gödel's death, and he would always ask "Is the universe rotating yet?" and be told "No, it isn't".

 We have seen that observers lying on the y axis (in the original chart) see the rest of the universe rotating clockwise about that axis.
 However, the homogeneity of the spacetime shows that the direction but not the position of this "axis" is distinguished.

 Some have interpreted the Gödel universe as a counterexample to Einstein's hopes that general relativity should exhibit some kind of Mach's principle, citing the fact that the matter is rotating (world lines twisting about each other) in a manner sufficient to pick out a preferred direction, although with no distinguished axis of rotation.

 Others take Mach principle to mean some physical law tying the definition of non-spinning inertial frames at each event to the global distribution and motion of matter everywhere in the universe, and say that because the non-spinning inertial frames are precisely tied to the rotation of the dust in just the way such a Mach principle would suggest, this model does accord with Mach's ideas.

 Many other exact solutions that can be interpreted as cosmological models of rotating universes are known.